PriNova/amp-toolbox/README.md

    ```

 3. Launch Amp.
-   Every script in this file in the repo is automatically discovered and becomes available to the AI.
+   Every script in this repo is automatically discovered and becomes available to the AI.

 ## Tool list